lvrcek/GNNome-assembly/README.md

 ### Setting up virtual environment

-1. Create a conda virtual environment from `environment.yml`.
+#### 1. Create a conda virtual environment
 ```bash
 conda env create -f environment.yml
 ```

-2. Install the GPU-specific requirements.
+#### 2. Install the GPU-specific requirements
-**Use pip for both of the installations bellow.**
+Use pip for both of the installations bellow.

-- PyTorch: Install a version for Python 3.8 based on your CUDA version: https://pytorch.org/get-started/previous-versions/#linux-and-windows-7
+- **PyTorch**: Install a version for Python 3.8 based on your CUDA version: https://pytorch.org/get-started/previous-versions/#linux-and-windows-7

-- DGL: Install a version for Python 3.8, based on your CUDA version: https://www.dgl.ai/pages/start.html
+- **DGL**: Install a version for Python 3.8, based on your CUDA version: https://www.dgl.ai/pages/start.html

 For example, for CUDA 11.1, this would be: